Sorry, sometimes this page doesn't work on mobile devices. Use a desktop to access help with common medical problems.

 Search this on AskDrSears.com for a complete discussion.

-Children who are sick, and complaining of ear pain or pulling on the ears, may have an ear infection.
-If there is no fever, and the ear has only been hurting for a day or two, and there is no pus, mucus, or liquid draining out of the ear, then you may find that using mullein garlic oil ear drops (like Herb Pharm brand) from any health store may provide enough relief that you don’t even have to be seen.
+Children who are sick AND complaining of ear pain or pulling on the ears may have an ear infection.
+Infants (too young to tell you they have ear pain) who have nasal congestion, fever, and fussiness may have an ear infection, especially if these symptoms have persisted for more than a day.
+If there is no pus, mucus, or liquid draining out of the ear, then you may find that using mullein garlic oil ear drops (like Herb Pharm brand) from any health store may provide enough relief that you don’t even have to be seen for the suspected ear infection.

 How to use garlic oil ear drops.
 Warm the dropper in your hands so the drops aren't cold, then put 3 drops in each affected ear and let sit for several minutes, 3 to 4 times daily.
 Infants only need 1 or 2 drops (ears are smaller).